 The Studebaker-Packard board had no reason to assume that Egbert, who arrived at Studebaker in February 1961, would be a ‘car guy.’
 However, Egbert had been involved with McCulloch’s Paxton Engineering subsidiary (sold in 1958 to hot-rodding impresario Andy Granatelli), which made automotive superchargers, and that brief taste had apparently whetted his appetite.
 Egbert didn’t know much about cars or automobile manufacturing, but he became an excited and enthusiastic booster of the company’s automotive business — certainly not what the board had expected or had in mind.

-Egbert quickly decided that the surest way to revive public interest in Studebaker’s cars was to build something new and flashy that would draw people back to showrooms.
+Even before he started his new job, Egbert had decided that the surest way to revive public interest in Studebaker’s cars was to build something new and flashy that would draw people back to showrooms.
 He wanted a Studebaker sports car.

 THE FATHER OF INDUSTRIAL DESIGN